I was wrong -

 I can't tell if this is a Beltway story or not.
 But clearly the White House wants to keep the story from creeping into Main Street for the simple and understandable reason that if Bush takes a hit on the War on Terror, it's not like he can fall back on his stewardship of the economy.

-A brief respite - I have neglected this site for a couple of weeks to attend to more pressing matters, like painting my stairs and organizing an NCAA pool, but having successfully done these things, I will turn my attention back to servicing the needs of my loyal two readers.
+I have neglected this site for a couple of weeks to attend to more pressing matters, like painting my stairs and organizing an NCAA pool, but having successfully done these things, I will turn my attention back to servicing the needs of my loyal two readers.
 So expect my usual insightful post to resume soon.